 Make sure you don’t overfill the boxes; whilst it may be tempting to fit as much in so you end up with as few boxes as possible, if you can’t lift the box easily, you may do more harm than good.
 Boxes that are overfilled or too heavy can lead to injuries for the person who has the task of carrying it and the possibility of the contents falling out the bottom of the box due to it not being strong enough to hold its contents are raised considerably.

-Yes putting fewer things in will lead to more boxes, however at least you will avoid injuries and the arduous task of repacking all the possessions that have fell out the bottom!
+Yes putting fewer things in will lead to more boxes, however, at least you will avoid injuries and the arduous task of repacking all the possessions that have fallen out the bottom!

 Hopefully, these three tips will help make your packing process more efficient, however, should you need any further advice, don’t hesitate to get in touch with our removals experts or alternatively, let us do the packing for you!

 Here you’ll find recent and older news articles about us and our removal and storage services.